 If your claim for disability compensation was denied, and you did not receive a C&P examination from the VA, it is more likely than not that the VA made an error.

 And then there is always the BIG problem in VA Compensation and Pension Exams….

 Many VA Compensation and Pension Exams are – in my opinion and experience – “junk science”.

 How do you start to find these errors – or more important…..

 How does a Veteran Go About FIXING His/Her Own VA Claim?

-- Prepare for your VA C&P Exam – read my 3-part series with 10 HUGE tips to help you be ready to go for your C&P Exam.
+If you are just looking for more information about getting ready for a VA Compensation Exam then check out my 3-part series with 10 HUGE tips to help you be ready to go for your C&P Exam.